naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the IT technician bring a map to work?
-He didn't want to get lost in the coding wilderness!
+Why did the physicist put his bed in the middle of the room?
+Because he wanted to sleep with the lights on.
 ```

 ![lmao gif](docs/assets/images/lmao.gif)